6Morpheus6/pinokio-wiki/README.md

 Visit the Discover page in Pinokio to install new Apps.
 Click on the Icon of the App you want to Install and click the Download button.
-Choose the default folder or set a new name for the App folder and click Install.
+Choose the default folder or set a new name for the App folder and click Download.
+Once downloaded, the app appears on the main page of Pinokio.
+Select the App and click ***Install***.

 ### Delete installed Apps